dyoucefi/Master--Thesis-Training-Heterogeneity/README.md

 - DML: DML- ATE.py to estimate ATE with MRI and PLR and DML-ATT.py to estimate ATT with MRI
 - Routinecf.R to run binary processing on all cohorts and linear processing for September 2017 with Causal Forest

-Tip: run the scripts on the terminal for python and R. For R, you can launch the execution in the background on the terminal with Rscript: write C:/Users/dalil.youcefi/Documents/R/R-4.1.1/bin/Rscript.exe routinecf.R & ,the & allowing to launch the execution in the background.
+Tip: run the scripts on the terminal for python and R. For R, you can launch the execution in the background on the terminal with Rscript: write .../R/R-4.1.1/bin/Rscript.exe routinecf.R & ,the & allowing to launch the execution in the background.

 Third step: extract the results for R: these are the codes Exploitation Causal Forest Binaire.R and Exploitation Causal Forest traitement continu.R.

-Step four: Use notebooks to produce tables and graphs
+Fouth step: Use notebooks to produce tables and graphs

-File exploitation instrumental variable: Matrice de Distance Commune OFs.R. geolocates OFs with their addresses and creates the distance matrix with all communes.
+Folder "Exploitation Variable Instrumentale": Matrice de Distance Commune OFs.R. geolocates OFs with their addresses and creates the distance matrix with all communes.

 Instrumental variable creation.R: calculates for each ERP the annual variation of OFs present in its mobility zone.
 Unconvincing results with GMPs.
-They should be reproduced with the RCOs, with information on sessions by month, and the instrument created: Session programmed in month m year n when a PRE enters training - number of training sessions - number of training sessions - number of training sessions - number of training sessions - number of training sessions - number of training sessions - number of training sessions - number of training sessions - number of training sessions.
+They should be reproduced with the RCOs, with information on sessions by month, and the instrument created: Session programmed in month m year n when a PRE enters training - number of training sessions of year n-1 and month m.